TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

                    *, daemon=None)

    Process objects represent activity that is run in a separate process.
-The :class:`Process` class has equivalents of all the methods of :class:`threading.Thread`.
+The :class:`Process` kundi has equivalents of all the methods of :class:`threading.Thread`.

    The constructor should always be called with keyword arguments. *group*